Beneficial Use of Dredging in the Solent Project (BUDS)

 This work should build on a wealth of information much of which relates to the Solent including amongst others work from the River Hamble Harbour Authority, the University of Southampton and Lymington Harbour.
 It is important that the work does not replicate previous work and that the budget is used to further the delivery of beneficial use projects.

 It will only be possible to make real advances in the Solent if the benefits of the re-use of dredging material is really understood and costed, and these benefits are aligned to objectives of regulatory bodies and coastal managers.

-The project comprises four phases.
+The project comprises three phases.
 Download the project brief.